-A German Shepard is typically a healthy breed of dog with an average life span of 12 to 16 years.
-A well-bred German Shepard will usually not have any serious health problems; however, all German Shepherds are susceptible to a few health conditions.
-Health conditions may include; canine hip dysphasia, Von Willebrand’s Disease and/or skin allergies.
+A German Shepherd Dog (GSD) is typically a healthy breed of dog with an average lifespan of 12 to 16 years.
+A well-bred German Shepherd will usually not have any serious health problems; however, all GSDs are susceptible to a few health conditions.
+Health conditions may include canine hip dysplasia, Von Willebrand’s Disease or skin allergies.
 What follows are a few health care tips for your German Shepherd Dog’s optimum health.

-One of the most important things you can do for the health of your German Shepherd is feed him a healthy, well-balanced diet.
-German Shepherds are very active, so they require a great deal of protein in their diet.
-Fresh meats such as chicken, beef and turkey are excellent sources of protein; however, they also need a balance of vegetables, eggs and rice included in the diet.
-It is best to avoid wheat, corn or rice, as these foods may be difficult on his digestive system.
-The amount of food your dog eats depends on his activity level, but the average is about three total cups of food per day and any uneaten food should be removed after about thirty minutes.
+One of the most important things you can do for the health of your German Shepherd is feeding him a healthy, well-balanced diet.
+German Shepherds are very active, so they require plenty of protein in their diet.
+Fresh meats such as chicken, beef, and turkey are excellent sources of protein; however, they also need a balance of vegetables, eggs, and rice included in the diet.
+It is best to avoid wheat, corn, or rice, as these foods may be delicate on his digestive system.
+The amount of food your dog eats depends on his activity level, but the average is about three total cups of food per day, and any uneaten food should be removed after about thirty minutes.
 Avoid feeding your German Shepherd any foods that contain additives as they are difficult to digest and will only produce unhealthy calories.

-German Shepherds require regular exercise in order to prevent boredom as well as to help reduce symptoms of arthritis or hip dysplasia.
-You should take your German Shepherd for daily walks and let him outside play at least twice each day.
-If you notice he is having difficulties walking or moving, it is important to take him in for an examination to make sure he is not experiencing hip dysplasia.
-Overtime, without the proper treatment, hip dysplasia can lead to muscle waste, especially in the leg of the affected hip.
+German Shepherds require regular exercise to prevent boredom as well as to help reduce symptoms of arthritis or hip dysplasia.
+You should take your German Shepherd for daily walks and let him play outside at least twice each day.
+If you notice he is having difficulties walking or moving, it is essential to take him in for an examination by a vet to make sure he is not experiencing hip dysplasia.
+Over time, without the proper treatment, hip dysplasia can lead to muscle waste, especially in the leg of the affected hip.

 General Health Checks